gongyan1/Resume/index.md

     </tr>
     <tr>
         <td class = "hidden fused_td" colspan="4" style="display:none">
-            <div class="td_div">In Tsinghua University, I served as the leader of the perception group, including designing the neural network and the fusing various sensors in detail.
-We have made a lot of exploration on the fusion of LiDAR and visual image.
-LiDAR and image are in different data spaces and have different characteristics.
-By designing an effective fusion strategy, we can make up for the limitations of single sensor and improve the detection performance of lane detection.
-In addition, we found the application of vibration marking lines for lane detection for the first time.
-By designing the task-conditioned network, the vibration information and visual images can be well fused.
-Now, we are studying how to combine the underlying sensors of the car with the neural network.
+            <div class="td_div">Ming Chu Liang Stove is a project to detect whether the dress is compliant, flame detection, and small animal detection for kitchen scenes.
+I am mainly responsible for the pipeline construction, alarm logic of the entire project and end-to-end process optimization.
+Through the pipeline construction, the model of all functions is integrated and optimized in parallel, and the speed can be increased by 1/3.
+The end-to-end process optimization involves chef hats, masks, gloves and work clothes.
+For head positioning errors, I establish a connection with the body through the Tracking_id to filter the errors.
+Regarding masks and hats, a review of Bad cases found that many of them are in the back of the head or complicated hats, and feature comparison methods are introduced for filtering.
+In addition, we also optimize the cutting area and warehousing rules for gloves and work clothes.
           </div>
         </td>
     </tr>